Homelessness in Canada

+Homelessness in Canada refers to the condition of individuals and families lacking stable, permanent, and adequate housing, and includes both visible forms of homelessness (such as living in shelters or public spaces) and less visible forms such as crisis accommodation, couch surfing, or living in unsafe or overcrowded conditions.

+The Canadian government housing policies and programs in place throughout the 1970s were based on a concept of shelter as a basic need or requirement for survival and of the obligation of government and society to provide adequate housing for everyone.

 Definition

 In 2007 most research and programs in Canada focused on "absolute homelessness" and there was no consistent definition of homelessness.
 In 2012 the York University-based Canadian Homelessness Research Network (CHRN) released the first Canadian definition of homelessness.

 "Homelessness describes the situation of an individual or family without stable, permanent, appropriate housing, or the immediate prospect, means and ability of acquiring it.
 It is the result of systemic or societal barriers, a lack of affordable and appropriate housing, the individual/household’s financial, mental, cognitive, behavioural or physical challenges, and/or racism and discrimination.
 Most people do not choose to be homeless, and the experience is generally negative, unpleasant, stressful and distressing."